growilabs/growi-docs/docs/en/admin-guide/management-cookbook/group.md

 How to add a user to the group you selected is as follows.
-Click the "+" button as shown in bellow image.
+Click the "+" button as shown in the image below.

 ![group5](./images/group5.png)